-The version is named Cases, and the permission is set to Public.
+The version is named Cases, and access is set to Public.
 This will serve as the parent version to versions created for each individual case.
-This version will also be used by Angus to perform quality assurance checks on all the case data before it is reconciled with and posted to the DEFAULT version by the geodatabase administrator.
+This version will also be used by Angus to perform quality assurance checks on all the case data before it is reconciled with and posted to the Default version by the geodatabase administrator.

 When an investigator is assigned a case, he or she creates a new version from the Cases version to add new data relevant to the case.

 These versions are set to Protected, so only the investigator working on the case at the time can edit the datasets when connected to this version.